Local Expert- Only In Jax

 Location: New Berlin Road, Jacksonville, FL, FL 32226

 Named after a 1736 fort built in the area to defend the southern flank of Georgia when it was a colony.
 Today, visitors come for boating, fishing, off-road bicycling, and hiking.
-A key attraction is the restored Ribault Club, once an exclusive resort, it is now a available for special events.
-A public boat launch is located in the park.
+A key attraction is the restored Ribault Club, once an exclusive resort.
+This park offers a public boat launch.

 Location: 11241 Fort George Road, Jacksonville, FL 32226

-This one-mile long, pedestrian-only bridge is one of the best fishing sports in Jacksonville.
+This one-mile long, pedestrian-only bridge is one of Jacksonville’s best fishing spots.
 Anglers can catch a variety of fish here, including whiting, jack, drum and tarpon.
 The bridge is open 24 hours a day, 365 days a year.